Skip to content

 Think of Microsoft resellers as your gateway to Microsoft products.
 Whether you’re in the market for a Microsoft Volume License — or even just Microsoft Office products — resellers can help you figure out exactly which products and licenses meet the needs of your business.

-Volume licensing is the cleanest approach for imaging your fleet.
+Enterprise licensing — whether perpetual volume licenses or subscription-based Windows Enterprise — is typically the cleanest approach for imaging your fleet.
 It's the most sustainable method with the fewest moving parts.
 It's the easiest for IT to manage, and it’s the most compliant.

-To get started, all you need to do is contact your favorite software reseller.
+To get started, all you need to do is contact your favorite software reseller or cloud service provider.
 Tell them you need a Microsoft Volume Licensing agreement and how many machines you have.
-For a nominal fee, you get the agreement in place and credit for any original licenses you may have purchased.

-If you're imaging your fleet, SmartDeploy is here for it.
+If you're imaging your fleet, SmartDeploy can help.
 Sign up for a free 15-day trial to take advantage of SmartDeploy's powerful features for PC provisioning and Windows device management.

 Rachel Bishop